Bilal-klf/Budget/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+The Budget app simplify expances management and countability. you can add, delete, and modify your expances. this app is currently under development.